-If you’ve ever had a treatment at Pulse, you’ve likely smelled the wonderful, clearing Kwan Loong or other oils we use during treatment.
+If you’ve ever had a treatment with me, you’ve likely smelled the wonderful, clearing Kwan Loong or other oils we use during treatment.
 Besides soothing sore muscles the fragrances break up congestion and open the Lungs.
 Many a client comes in, sighs and comments that they are thankful to get a deep breath.

 Most people have experienced sinus congestion or pressure at some point.
 The symptoms are numerous including frontal and sinus headaches, inability to focus, a muzzy sensation, nausea, sinus discharge, inability to gain a full breath, phlegm and even cough – not fun.
+To top it off the head is full of holes and if there is congestion in one area, it is likely affecting another area.
+If your ears are congested, like so are your sinuses or they might put pressure on your behind your teeth and gums.
 Fortunately, there are some excellent simple steps you can take to clear up the symptoms.

 What causes congestion?

-Acute – Comes on quickly in a sudden attack from the exterior that your Wei Qi (defensive Qi) was too weak to fend off or the pathogen was over strong.
-This categories covers the common cold or a sudden allergy attack–like walking down the detergent aisle at the store, playing in a field of blooming lilies, or getting lost in a corn maze.
-Ideally, if you system is strong the Wei Qi will rally its defense, the histamine response lessens and you fight off the pathogen.
+Acute – Comes on quickly in a sudden attack from the exterior and your Wei Qi (defensive Qi) was too weak to fend off or the pathogen was overly strong.
+This categories covers the common cold or a sudden allergy attack like walking down the detergent aisle at the store, playing in a field of blooming lilies, or getting lost in a corn maze.
+Ideally, if your system is strong the Wei Qi will rally its defense, the histamine response lessens and you fight off the pathogen.

 Spleen Qi and/or Yang deficiency – The Spleen’s health is vitally important in Chinese medicine and it is easily damaged by dietary irregularities and dampness.
 See where this is going?
-But congestion will clear when dampness is drained and the Spleen is strengthened.
+Congestion will clear when dampness is drained and the Spleen is strengthened.